-I am excited about my next book, Homewaters: A Human and Natural History of Puget Sound, which will be published in Spring 2021.
+I am excited about my most recent book, Homewaters: A Human and Natural History of Puget Sound published in Spring 2021.
 It weaves the stories of people and place across more than 10,000 years of history.
 This include warfare, transportation (canoe culture and mosquito fleet), and resource extraction.
 In addition to addressing salmon and orca, I also explore lesser known, but ecosystem-critical species such as rockfish, herring, kelp, Olympia oyster, and geoducks.
 Ultimately, my goal is to create a more nuanced and complex picture of this beautiful place and to illustrate that we are a critical moment where we can work together to make it more habitable for all.

 My writing career evolved from my career as an educator.
 After majoring in geology at college, I moved to Moab, Utah, to be in my favorite geologic landscape and to work at a non-profit environmental field school, Canyonlands Field Institute.
 I taught and coordinated natural history programs for people of all ages for five years, followed by three years as an interpretive park ranger at Arches National Park.
 These teaching experiences fostered my desire to become an author because I saw writing as a better method to more widely share my passion for the natural world.